By Guest Blogger Laura Buxenbaum, MPH, RD, LDN

 As a full-time working mom, I understand the challenge of not only getting a healthy meal on the table, but of coordinating schedules to make sure everyone is present.
 However, as a registered dietitian, I also understand the importance of gathering together at mealtime when it comes to the overall health and happiness of your household.
 Research shows that children who eat frequent meals with their family have better nutrition, higher grades, increased self-esteem and exhibit less risky behaviors.

-In honor of October as “Eat Better, Eat Together Better” month, I want to help take the stress out of mealtime by following these time-saving tips to make healthy meals in minutes, so you can spend less time in the kitchen and more time at the table.
+“Eat Better, Eat Together Better.”
+I want to help take the stress out of mealtime by following these time-saving tips to make healthy meals in minutes, so you can spend less time in the kitchen and more time at the table.

 Use USDA’s MyPlate to plan healthy meals that include vegetables, fruit, lean meat, whole grains and low-fat dairy foods.
 Remember, when planning meals, it doesn’t have to be gourmet.
 Pairing a rotisserie chicken, with brown rice, broccoli and fresh fruit is a quick and easy meal.
 Serve milk with meals to provide three of the four essential nutrients that Americans are not getting enough of in their diets- calcium, potassium and vitamin D.

-Prep Meal prep goes beyond a Pinterest fad, it is a vital way to save time and boost nutrition.
+Meal prep goes beyond a Pinterest fad, it is a vital way to save time and boost nutrition.
 In fact, research shows the greater the amount of time spent on home food preparation, the higher the diet quality, including significantly more frequent intake of vegetables, salads, fruits, and dairy.
+It’s a simple way to eat better.
 Take advantage of extra time on weekends that you probably won’t have on hectic week nights.
 Chop vegetables, brown ground meat, boil eggs, shred cheese and mix-up dressings or marinades and have them in the fridge ready to go when it’s time to cook

 Cheeseburger Macaroni Casserole